bhavesh-chaudhari/1-hour-mini-projects/Readme.md

 ### 8. Quiz in Video

 This project involves interaction with html video.
 I got the idea of this project while i was watching a coursera video and suddenly a quiz appeared in between the video.
+This kind of quiz is helpful to checkout if the learner has learned from the video till a certain point or whether the learner needs a revision.
 I thought this functionality is cool so i tried to implement it using vanilla js.
 A lot more can be done with this project but for now only the question appearance functionality is implemented.

 ### 9. Syntax Highlighting In Website